-At our Grief, Loss and Difficult Emotions Retreats I sometimes talk about "the three worlds" as a way to frame our work of dealing with suppressed feelings.
+At our Grief, Loss and Difficult Emotions Retreats I sometimes talk about "the three worlds" as a way to frame our work to transform suppressed feelings.
 While this is just one map, it can be helpful to participants to view their situation as being stuck in the underworld, the lowest of the three.

 These three worlds are an ancient way of describing our states of being.
-It's a model that was used in China (as in QiGong) and throughout the world, but it also fits our western mindset very well.
+It's a model that was used in China (as in QiGong), but it also fits our western mindset very well.

 The energy that it takes to push away uncomfortable feelings (such as sadness, anxiety, and anger) leaves us with less energy, and less awareness, for our daily life.

 Our conscious lives shrink and we feel stuck.
 We can end up spaced out and not able to function well in the world.

 As we recover what we've lost, which is the work of the retreats, our awareness and energy returns, and we become more present, alive, joyful and capable of taking constructive action again.